Plumsail/forms-docs/source/installation-sp.rst

 .. |pic1| image:: /images/SPlicense/PlumsailAccount.png
    :alt: Plumsail Account

-Select Licenses tab and add your SharePoint domain to SharePoint Licenses:
+Select Licenses tab and add your SharePoint domain to SharePoint Licenses.

+You'll need to complete authorization and give permissions to the app, here is where you need a **tenant administrator** account.

+It's only necessary for this step:

 |pic2|

 .. |pic2| image:: /images/SPlicense/AddLicense.png
    :alt: Forms Licenses

-You'll need to complete authorization and give permissions to the app, here is where you need a **tenant administrator** account.

-It's only necessary for this step:
+Once you've added SharePoint license to your domain, you will be able to use Plumsail Forms for your lists and document libraries after completing the next step.

 |pic3|

 .. |pic3| image:: /images/SPlicense/LicenseAdded.png
    :alt: Domain Added

-Once you've added SharePoint license to your domain, you will be able to use Plumsail Forms for your lists and document libraries after completing the next step.

 .. _install-app-package: